Mase1up/freeCodeCampProductLandingPage/README.md

     Okay, I made the header position fixed, and it stopped behaving as a block item.
 Now the main-content is underneath it, and I can't get it to move down.....

     I also added a .page-wrapper to try and force everything to flex, but that didn't seem to do anything at all.
 May want to remove that.

+    Fixed nav-bar current solution:
+        I manually tested different margin pixel values to push the main content box down to where it ought to be.
+Not really the solution I'd want to use, but it works for now.